 Will you be doing solo travel in Mexico?
 I suggest using hostels as a way of connecting with other travelers during your trip.

 Many people get tired of being in the big city, and that is why visiting places like Rancho Casadas is perfect for those little getaways, and it’s only around one hour north of Mexico City.

 On many occasions, I have preferred to mix up the places where I stay as I like to get a 4-dimensional experience of each place.

 I try to use all three of the above methods of accommodation, you can also look at some of the best neighborhoods to stay because in Mexico City there are many to choose from.

 Where to Eat in Mexico City

-Whether it’s Tacos, Tamales, Carnitas, Chicharrones, or my favorite Tortas, you’ll find yourself in food heaven.
+Whether it’s Tacos, Tamales, Carnitas, Chicharrones, or Tortas, you’ll find yourself in food heaven.
 I didn’t once have a bad meal whilst trying food in Mexico City.
 I’ll list some eateries to try when looking for the best places to eat in Mexico City.

 - Nicos:Av.
 Cuitláhuac 3102, Claveria

 - La Merced Market:Rosario s/n, Centro, Zona Centro

 Keep your eye on the street names as you’ll find yourself wanting to return.
 If you’re an avid meat-eater, you’ll not be disappointed with the food on the streets of Mexico City.